PURPOSE OF THIS POLICY

 The College encourages departments, programs, groups and entities to be active in the social space and create social media accounts to build enriching relationships and campus awareness.
 Official Gadsden State social media accounts are an extension of the College and should reflect the school’s values and institutional goals.

-Gadsden State has developed a social media policy and application process to ensure that any and all interactions on behalf of GSCC represent the College’s best interests.
-To request an application, complete this form: https://forms.office.com/r/HeyE7AEdft
+Gadsden State has developed a social media policy and application process to ensure that any and all interactions on behalf of Gadsden State represent the Gadsden State best interests.
+All social media accounts recognized by the College will be listed on the Gadsden State website in the Social Media Directory.

 APPLICATION OF THIS POLICY

-This policy will apply to social media accounts created by College employees for the official business purposes of the College, including Gadsden State Community College faculty, campuses, groups, departments, programs, entities, etc. It will therefore impact students, faculty and staff who utilize various social media for communication in conjunction with representing Gadsden State.
+It will therefore impact students, faculty, and staff who utilize social media for communication in conjunction with representing Gadsden State.
 Some examples of the various communication media included under this policy are Facebook, Instagram, Twitter, and YouTube.
-The Public Relations and Marketing Department has established a Social Media Policy Committee to assist in the campus-wide implementation of this policy.

 All officially-recognized social media accounts will be publicly listed by the College in a social media directory on the Gadsden State website.